disintegration/imaging/README.md

     // CatmullRom, BSpline, Gaussian, Lanczos, Hann, Hamming, Blackman, Bartlett, Welch, Cosine.

     dst = imaging.Resize(src, 600, 400, imaging.CatmullRom) // resize to 600x400 px using CatmullRom cubic filter
     dst = imaging.Resize(src, 600, 0, imaging.CatmullRom)   // resize to width = 600, preserve the image aspect ratio
     dst = imaging.Resize(src, 0, 400, imaging.CatmullRom)   // resize to height = 400, preserve the image aspect ratio

     dst = imaging.Fit(src, 800, 600, imaging.CatmullRom)       // scale down the image to fit the given maximum width and height
     dst = imaging.Thumbnail(src, 100, 100, imaging.CatmullRom) // resize and crop the image to make a 100x100 thumbnail

     dst = imaging.Crop(src, image.Rect(50, 50, 100, 100)) // cut out a rectangular region from the image
     dst = imaging.CropCenter(src, 200, 100)               // cut out a 200x100 px region from the center of the image
     dst = imaging.Paste(dst, src, image.Pt(50, 50))       // paste the src image to the dst image at the given position dst = imaging.PasteCenter(dst, src)                   // paste the src image to the center of the dst image

     // draw one image over another at the given position and with the given opacity (from 0.0 to 1.0) dst = imaging.Overlay(dst, src, image.Pt(50, 30), 1.0)

-    imaging.Save(dst, "dst.jpg") // save the image to file
+    err = imaging.Save(dst, "dst.jpg") // save the image to file
+    if err != nil {
+        panic(err)
+    }
 }
 ```